Melvin Clark George: After Congress

 Following his term in Congress, George served as a professor of medical jurisprudence at Willamette University from 1885 to 1889.
 He then served on the Portland Public Schools board from 1889 to 1894, and in 1891 was appointed chairman of the Portland bridge commission, which sought to provide free bridges throughout the city.
 In this capacity, George oversaw the construction of the Burnside Bridge.
 George Park in the St. Johns neighborhood of Portland is named in his honor, as is George Middle School.

+Later career and death

 George also served as a state circuit court judge for Multnomah County from 1897 to 1905, and then practiced law in Portland until his death in Portland on February 22, 1933.
 He is interred at Lone Fir Cemetery.